Tishiko King: Career and activism

 Some years later, King returned to university, to study ocean science at Griffith University in South East Queensland with sponsorship from CSIRO, the Australian agency responsible for scientific research.
 She then worked as an indigenous liaison officer with a bauxite mining company in Weipa, on the Cape York Peninsula in Queensland.
 She then became the campaign director at Seed Indigenous Youth Climate Network and also works as a volunteer impact coordinator with Environmental Film Festival Australia.
 She is also community organizer for Our Islands Our Home.

 King represented Seed Indigenous Youth Climate Network and Our Islands Our Home at the COP26 meeting in Glasgow in November 2021.
 Because of COVID-19 restrictions, she was one of relatively few Australians to participate.
 She first became aware of the impact of climate change when she saw the impact of sea erosion on the graveyard of her ancestors on Masig Island, assisting with picking up their bones for reburial, and also noticed that fish were disappearing from traditional fishing grounds.
 She condemned the federal government of Australia for failing to make reference to indigenous people in its plan to reach net zero emissions by 2050, released shortly before the COP26 meeting.

 King's participation at the summit was made possible by crowdfunding.
-On completion of the Summit she published an article entitled Empty words, no action: Cop26 has failed First Nations people, which was published in The Guardian online newspaper and reproduced on many other web sites.
+On completion of the Summit she published an article entitled "Empty words, no action: Cop26 has failed First Nations people", which was published in The Guardian online newspaper and reproduced on many other web sites.

 Personal life

 King's brother, Yessie Mosby is one of eight claimants for Torres Strait 8.
-Torres Strait 8 is a movement from eight citizen of Torres Strait Islan who accused the Australian Government for his lack of action on climate change and making complaint to the UN Human Rights.
+Torres Strait 8 is a movement from eight citizen of the Torres Strait Islands who accused the Australian Government for his lack of action on climate change and making complaint to the UN Human Rights.